28 Different Types of Weevils With Pictures

 by Cute Little Sweet Rainbow Stag Beetles is licensed under CC BY-SA 4.0

-Sisal Weevil is a type of weevil that is commonly found in tropical regions of the world.
+Sisal Weevil is a type of weevil commonly found in tropical regions of the world.

-These different types of weevils are known for their destructive nature as they feed on sisal plants, which are used to produce fibers for making rope and other products.
+These different types of weevils are known for their destructive nature.
+They feed on sisal plants, which produce fibers for making rope and other products.

 The adult Sisal Weevils are about 5-8 mm long and have a black body with a greyish-white pattern on their wings.